 TIPS FOR HAPPIER RITUALS

-- Evaluate the ones you don’t love and why.
+Evaluate the rituals you don’t love and why.

-- Come up with ideas about how you can change these rituals, if not this year than next.
+Come up with ideas about how you can change these rituals.

-- Talk to your family, if they are involved, to figure out what works, what doesn’t, how to spice things up and have more fun in a way that works for all of you.
+Talk to those involved to figure out what works, what doesn’t, how to spice things up and have more fun in a way that works for all of you.

-- Try new ideas on for size — and remember, if something doesn’t work, don’t be afraid to throw it out and try something new that you will all look forward to next year and perhaps even for years to come.
+Try new ideas on for size.
+If something doesn’t work, don’t be afraid to throw it out and try something new that you will all look forward to next year and perhaps even for years to come.